aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - The config file is moved to AWS CodeCommit after the first execution of the state machine to provide strong configuration history, versioning and change control
 - After each successful state machine execution, we record the commit id of the config file used for that execution in secrets manager
-- On **_every_** state machine execution, before making any changes, the Accelerator compares the latest version of the config file stored in CodeCommit with the version of the config file from the last successful state machine execution
+- On **_every_** state machine execution, before making any changes, the Accelerator compares the latest version of the config file stored in CodeCommit with the version of the config file from the last successful state machine execution (after replacing all variables)
 - If the config file includes any changes we consider to be significant or breaking, we immediatly fail the state machine
   - if a customer somehow accidentally uploads a different customers config file into their Accelerator CodeCommit repository, the state machine will fail
   - if a customer makes what we consider to be a major change to the config file, the state machine will fail